humanitec/platform-orchestrator-use-cases/day-2-operations/impact-analysis/README.md

 # Impact analysis

-The Platform Orchestrator can remediate infrastructure drift by detecting resources having drift and re-aligning them with the desired state through a re-deployment.
+The Platform Orchestrator can detect infrastructure drift on a resource level and pinpoint the impacted environments for a complete situation assessment.

 > ℹ️ **Note**
 >